coverttraderdevuser/example_app_client_react/README.md

 # example_app_client_react
-An example web app using react.
+An example web app using React.